-6130 Art 3 Grades: 11-12 1.0 Credit

-The Art 3 class is an upper level full year advanced art class.
+6130 Art 3 Grades: 11-12 1.0 Credit The Art 3 class is an upper level full year advanced art class.
 Emphasis is placed on Art Production, Art History, exploration of medium and subject matter as well as exposure to the arts within the Helena community.
 Art 3 provides an opportunity for students to further increase their skills in understanding and creating art on a more independent level.
 Students will be responsible for researching artists and art projects that peak their interests with guidance from the instructor.
 Students will create art with consideration of subject matter, media, art history, art methods and techniques at the advanced level.
 A sketchbook will be kept throughout the year, and students will be responsible for using their sketchbooks to document ideas and plan out projects.
-Various art supplies are required and will be covered by class fee or additional money if student desires more than the provided materials.
+Various art supplies are required and will be covered by class fee or addi itional money if student desires more than the provided materials.
 Class fee \$30.00.
-Prerequisite(s): Art 1; Art 2.

-6140 Art 4 Grade: 12 1.0 Credit

-The Art 4 class is an upper level full year advanced art class.
+Prere quisite(s): Art 1; Art 2.
+6140 Art 4 Grade: 12 1.0 Credit The Art 4 class is an upper level full year advanced art class.
 Emphasis is placed on Art Production, Art History, exploration of medium and subject matter as well as Curating & Exhibition of student and community art.
 Art 4 provides an opportunity for students to further increase their skills in understanding and creating art on a more independent level.
 Students will be responsible for researching artists and art projects that peak their interests with guidance from the instructor.
 Students will create art with consideration of subject matter, media, art history, art methods and techniques at the advanced level.
-A sketchbook will be kept throughout the year, and students will be responsible for using their sketchbooks to document ideas and plan out projects.
+A skatchbook will be kent throughout the year, and students will be responsible for using their skatchbooks to document sketchbook will be kept throughout the year, and students will be responsible for using their sketchbooks to document ideas and plan out projects.
 Various art supplies are required and will be covered by class fee or additional money if student desires more than the provided materials.
 Class fee \$30.00.
 Prerequisite(s): Art 1; Art; 2; Art 3.

-6150 Visual Arts Design 1

-This is an entry level course designed to introduce students to the world of design in a 3-dimensional fashion.
-This class will learn and apply the elements of art, and principles of design while using several different mediums potentially including glass, plaster, metal, ink, print making and more.
-Emphasis is dialed in on ideas, design, and execution of individual pieces as well as exploration of materials.
-Student will learn about media subject matter, art history, 3-dimensional artists, and explore self to create each project.
-Class fee \$20 and certain supplies wanted by students will need to be provided.
+6150 Visual Arts Design 1 Grades: 9-12 1.0 Credit This is an entry-level course designed to introduce students to the world of design and 3-dimensional art.
+This "Hands On" art class offers a variety of additive and subtractive concepts exploring the elements and principles of design.
+Emphasis is put on ideas, design, and execution of individual pieces as well as exploration of materials.
+Students will learn about media, subject matter, art history, and 3-dimensior nal artists.
+Students will work with found objects, repurposed materials, plaster, and other mediums to create wo well as the expression of their ideas.
+Class fee \$20 and certain s 0 •